REGISTRATION DEADLINE EXTENDED TO JANUARY 15--click here to register online: https://forms.gle/mXBs2PFBZC4797Dy7

 The Online Marianist History Course is an introduction to the history of the Marianist Family spanning pre-Revolutionary France through the death of Father Chaminade.
 This course is adapted from the Marianist History Course that is offered to novices in formation with the Marianist Brothers and Sisters.
 The content of the course is the same; we have simply adapted it for an online format.
-In the Online Marianist History Course, students will have monthly virtual classes via Zoom with an instructor.
+In the Online Marianist History Course, students will have tri-weekly classes via Zoom with an instructor.
 Students are also required to complete reading assignments and to post on an online class message board.
 We will be offering Part One of the Marianist History Course again starting in January of 2021.

 FREQUENTLY ASKED QUESTIONS: